mhendrey/triton-translation-example/README.md

 # triton-translation-example
 Exploring how to utilize NVIDIA's Triton Inference Server for hosting machine translation workflow.

+### Pulling Triton Inference Server Container
+Let's use the latest version of the docker container that has the Python & PyTorch backends `$ docker pull nvcr.io/nvidia/tritonserver:24.04-pyt-python-py3` Not exactly sure if I need to add pytorch to the conda env or if this is already available.
+Guessing time will tell.

 ## Creating Your Own Conda Environment
 Taking directly from the [NVIDIA documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/python_backend/README.html?highlight=conda#creating-custom-execution-environments).
 This highlights the importance of setting `export PYTHONNOUSERSITE=True` before calling